Stephen C. Alder, PhD

 Academic Office Information

-My research focuses on community-engaged approaches to health development.
-I serve as an expert methodologist for community-engaged elements of research projects as part of the Center for Clinical and Translational Science.
+My research focuses on optimizing health through human-centric and system-changing development.
+My current work focuses on how to engage communities to build capacity for accessing resources needed to achieve high quality health.
 This includes working with both researchers and community groups across an array of research topics.
 I also lead research that is focused on translational and implementation science aimed at improving community-based health resources and developing community capacity for improving public health.
-My work has focused on models for improving adherence to use of micronutrient supplements for pregrnant women in developing settings and the bio-physiological effects of supplementation.
-I have also worked on the creation of community-based approaches to developing primary health resources that are integrated into the broader health system.
+I am currently working on creation of community-based approaches to developing primary health resources that are integrated into the broader health system.
 I also serve as a consulting expert on health workforce modeling to guide strategies for developing health professionals.
+I am helping to develop a research program focused on the integration of strengthening community health and creating pathways for self-reliance through economic development.
 I continue to serve as a collaborating expert on research projects where I provide guidance on health behavior theory, research methods and biostatistics.
-My reseach activties are both domestic and international, with a record of extramurally funded projects that have been conducted locally, regionally, nationally and globally.
+My research activities are both domestic and international, with a record of extramurally funded projects that have been conducted locally, regionally, nationally and globally.

 |Doctoral Training||University of Utah

 |Graduate Training||University of Oxford